Reasonable Make-up Work and Extensions for Medically Related Absences

 - The DSO will not include absence information in the Student DSO Services letter unless medical documentation warrants it.

 - Students should not assume that their absence will be excused just because they are registered with the DSO.
 Modification of the attendance policy does not mean that unlimited absences will be permitted.
-The number of absences permitted will be determined on a case-by-case basis.
+The number of absences permitted will be determined on a case-by-case basis and communicated in the reasonable absence accommodation plan.

 - Students must follow DSO procedures and meet with their service provider each semester.
 They must also have a letter sent and meet with their instructor as early as possible.